Mellanox/docker-sriov-plugin/README.md

 (c) nested virtualization - where macvlan or ipvlan based nested containers on top of VF based network interface

+(d) When using Infiniband (not RoCE), IPoIB netdevices can be directly mapped as passthrough devices without creating additional virtual devices.

 ### QuickStart Instructions

 The quickstart instructions describe how to start the plugin and make use of it.